Swedenborg House 20-21 Bloomsbury Way London, WC1A 2TH https://www.tickettailor.com/events/medievaldressandtextilesociety/2181869

 A one-day Symposium in London with leading experts on the Bayeux Tapestry

 Join us in Swedenborg House, just steps away from the British Museum, where the Bayeux Tapestry will be on display.
-Confirmed speakers include:
+Speakers include:

 David Bates, Emeritus, University of East Anglia